Biographies Characteristics Analysis

 "for fundamental work in the field of quantum electronics, which led to the creation of emitters and amplifiers based on the laser-maser principle"

-Born in 1916 in Australia in the family of a Russian revolutionary, in 1923. the family returned to Russia.
+Born in 1916 in Australia into the family of a Russian revolutionary, in 1923. the family returned to Russia.

 Literature

-"for the artistic power and integrity of the epic about the Don Cossacks at a turning point for Russia"
+“for the artistic strength and integrity of the epic about the Don Cossacks at a turning point for Russia”

-Born in the Kruzhilin farm, village of Vyoshenskaya, Rostov region, author of the Quiet Don, Virgin Soil Upturned and a number of other works.
+Born in the village of Kruzhilin, village of Vyoshenskaya, Rostov region, author of Quiet Don, Virgin Soil Upturned and a number of other works.

 Alexander Isaevich Solzhenitsyn